Moskowitz Prize for Zionism

-Moskowitz Prize for Zionism, established by Irving and Cherna Moskowitz, is given for activity in realization of Zionism, as it is comprehended by the Moskowitzes.
-The Prize has been granted every year since 2008 to three winners in a ceremony which takes place on Jerusalem Day, in the City of David.
+Moskowitz Prize for Zionism, established by Irving and Cherna Moskowitz, is an award for activity that promotes Zionism.It has been granted every year since 2008 to three winners in a ceremony which takes place on Jerusalem Day, in the City of David.
 The prize extent to each winner is US$50,000.

 The prize founder, billionaire Irving Moskowitz is an American businessman and a right activist who supports Israeli settlements in the West Bank.
-On the prize judge committee chair stands his wife Cherna Moskowitz.
+His wife Cherna Moskowitz chairs the prize judge committee.
 The members of the committee are public personalities from Israel and abroad, whom amongst are Avigdor Kahalani and Moshe Arens.
 Yisrael Aumann serves as a special advisor of the prize committee.

 The Declared Aim of the Prize: